GeoscienceAustralia/galileoQC/AirGravQC Todo List.md

 26. Set up as a package on Github.
 27. checkHeading plots output from one line even when there are 0 failures.

+1. DONE.
+Get the ASEG-GDF to Whizz converter working well.
+(Currently reads data but ought to automatically import meta-data as well.)
 6. DONE.
 Is `checkDrape` useful or redundant?
 Required for the case where the planned `drape` is included as a channel in the db.
 11. DONE.
 Stop using "erm" - use "grd" instead.
 12. DONE - Get permissions from Xcalibur to use Canobie field data for tutorial.